 The share of Belgian export of agro-food produce that goes to the neighbouring countries of France, the Netherlands, Germany and the United Kingdom is 63%.
-The entire EU-28 represents 89% of Belgian export.
+The entire EU-28 represents in 2019 83% of Belgian export.
 The remaining 17% is destined for third countries.
-China, the United States and Algeria are the top three export destinations outside Europe.
+China, the United States and Russia are the top three export destinations outside Europe.

-That is the total export value of Belgian fresh produce.
+That is the total export value of Belgian agri-food and ornamental plant products.
 The most popular Belgian products abroad are dairy produce, potatoes, fruit & vegetables; beef & pork and horticultural products.

 Belgian fishermen help combat waste at sea